 In 1905 the lighthouse keeper discovered the Roman Ruins.
 He began to dig around the lighthouse and found what once was the Roman city of Caviclum.
-The archaeological site contains well-preserved Roman baths, a necropolis, and furnaces for the production of garum (which also confirm that Torrox was an important center for fishery production and export).
+The archaeological site contains well-preserved Roman baths, a necropolis, and furnaces for the production of garum (which also confirms that Torrox was an important center for fishery production and export).

-Along a coastline of 9km, the town has a few nice beaches to offer.
+Along a coastline of 9km, Torrox Costa has a few nice beaches to offer.
 The most popular are Playa de Torrox, Playa del Peñoncillo, Playa las Dunas, Playa Calaceite, and Playa de las Lindes.
 Above the Playa de Torrox there’s also a lovely promenade, Paseo Maritimo de Torrox, stretching for about 2km.
 There you can enjoy a nice walk, or eat a delicious meal in one of the few restaurants while enjoying beautiful views.

 How to get to Torrox Costa and Pueblo, Spain?